-It is easier to understand the function of the register if we look at an equivalent circuit in the figure 8.10.
+It is easier to understand the function of the register if we look at an equivalent circuit in the figure 4.9.
 Here we can see the layout of other marker relays following M160.
 This helps us to visualize the shifting of data from bit to bit, affecting other parts of the circuitry as the data (1 or 0) in each bits change.

-Shift registers are commonly found as 8 bit or 16 bit, and can usually be cascaded to create larger shift arrays.
-This allows data to be shifted out of one register and in to a second register, instead of being lost.
+Shift registers are commonly found as 8 bits or 16 bit, and can usually be cascaded to create larger shift arrays.
+This allows data to be shifted out of one register and in to a second register, instead being lost.
 Battery-backed markers can be selected as the register elements if it is necessary to retain register data through a power failure.

-8.3 Arithmetic Instructions
+4.3 Arithmetic Instructions

-8.3-1 BCD numbering
+4.3-1 BCD numbering

 All internal CPU operations are performed in binary numbers.
-Since it may be necessary to deal with decimal inputs and outputs in the outside world, conversion using binary coded decimal (BCD)numbering is provided on most PLC's.
-BCD numbering is briefly described in figure 9.11 Readers wanting further information are referred to the many texts dealing with number systems.
-When data is already in binary format, such as analog values, it is placed directly in registers for use by other instructions.
+Since it may be necessary to deal with decimal inputs and outputs in the outside world, conversion using binary coded decimal (BCD) numbering is provided on most Ply's.
+BCD numbering is briefly described in Figure 4.10.
+Readers wanting further information are referred to the many texts dealing with number system.
+When data is already in binary format, such as analogue values, it is placed directly in registers for use by other instructions.